Jersey Bulls F.C.: Stadium

 The club play at Springfield Stadium in St. Helier.
 Although situated in St. Helier, the stadium is about one mile from the town centre.

 First used by the Royal Jersey Agricultural and Horticultural Society (RJA&HS) as a showground in 1885 for agricultural shows and was first used for the Muratti Vase in 1905 and has been held regularly since the 1930s, with a few exceptions.
-The RJA&HS proposed a sale in 1993 for housing development but was bought by the Sport, Leisure and Recreation Committee of the States Assembly stepped in the preserve it for sports and brought the site in December 1994.
+The RJA&HS proposed a sale in 1993 for housing development but it was bought by the Sport, Leisure and Recreation Committee of the States Assembly who stepped in to preserve it for sports and purchased the site in December 1994.

 The capacity of the stadium holds up to 7,000 spectators and the grandstand, built in 1997, has seating for 992.

 The stadium and the multi-purpose sports facility attached to it is owned by the Government of Jersey, and is also home to the Jersey Football Association and the Jersey official football team.
 A children's play area and an all-weather ball court was also built within the park.

-Players

-The club currently operates a squad rotation policy, allowing the players to represent their respective Jersey FA league clubs when called upon.
-Channel Islander-born players are eligible to play for any of the Home Nations.